TomasLongo/blogdrafts/reveiver-and-interfaces.md

 > If you just have to read data from the struct, use a non-pointer receiver.
 Otherwise, go with a pointer.

-#### Implications of the receiver mechanics
+### Implications of the receiver mechanics

-Besides the value/reference characteristic, receiver types also define so called [spec](method sets).
+Besides the value/reference characteristic, receiver types also define so called [method set](https://golang.org/ref/spec#Method_sets).
 A method set of a receiver type consists of all methods associated with that type and that fact comes along with a rule that specifies which type can access which method set.
 This implies that

 * using a non-pointer variable, you can only access those methods that have been declared on a non-pointer receiver
 * using a pointer variable, you can access methods declared on a pointer and non-pointer receiver

-This fact has no meaning, as long as we invkoe our methods on concrete types.
+This fact has no meaning, as long as we invoke our methods on concrete types.
 Go is smart enough to try both ways of invoking a method.
 Look at the following snippet

 {% highlight go %}